What is a Care Specialism?

 A care service that specialises in dementia care will have staff who are trained in caring for people who are living with dementia.

-Care/nursing homes may have adaptions around the home to make life easier for their residents who have dementia, such as:
+Care/nursing homes may have adaptations around the home to make life easier for their residents who are living with dementia, such as:

 • Signs on doors/walls etc